PasanakuOnchain/docs/whitepaper/README.md

 # Pasanaku whitepaper

 A narrative guide to the Pasanaku rotating savings protocol.

+**Single-file overview:** [../whitepaper.md](../whitepaper.md) — recommended starting point for community and product readers.

-This document explains *why* and *how* at a product level; precise integrator details live in the root [README.md](../../README.md) and [CONTEXT.md](../../CONTEXT.md).
+This directory expands the whitepaper into chapters.
+Precise integrator details live in the root [README.md](../../README.md) and [CONTEXT.md](../../CONTEXT.md).

 ## Reading order